Visyond/website-hugo/site/content/pricing.md

 topSubTitle: >-
   Try our free trial with all features enabled.
-After the trial ends we will provide you a list of suggested features you might find useful based on your activity during the trial which you can then customize as you see fit!
+After the trial ends we will provide you a list of suggested features you might find useful based on your activity during the trial which you can then customize (add and remove) as you see fit!
 You will retain access to the basic, forever free, version and keep all your projects and data you've created during the trial.
 signUpURL: /accounts/signup/
 watchVideoURL: ''
 requestURL: /request-a-demo